radicle-dev/radicle.xyz-old/README.md

 # The [radicle.xyz](https://radicle.xyz) website

-This repository is where the source code for [radicle.xyz](https://radicle.xyz) has been stored.
+This is the repository of the radicle.xyz website.

 # Contribution Guide